Agenda and Minutes(All previous year past minutes are archived in the school office.)

 That's About It

 I'll send a note next month about what happened at the meeting.
-Happy Holidays!
+Enjoy the warmer weather rain!

 Note: California law (the 'Brown Act') doesn't allow me to discuss matters that may come before the Board with a majority of my fellow Board members, so I've tried to keep this strictly informational and not give you my opinions.
 You, of course, are free to discuss these issues at length with me or any other Board member!
 Our email addresses are on the school website.

 - California School Dashboard (School State Testing Results)

 - California School Dashboard printout for Monte Rio 2017-2018

 - Current Summary of Local Control and Accountability Plan (LCAP) - 2018

 - Current Local Control and Accountability Plan (LCAP) - 2018 (86 pages)

 - Single Site Plan for Student Achievement - Revised 2017